Orchestral auditions can be daunting. Faithfully adhering to a short planning list can greatly help one’s chances for success:

 The Mental Game

 - Set the tone in the practice room for success at the audition.
-This includes being prepared for anything, including nerves and unexpected changes to the plan!
+This includes preparation for the unexpected, including nerves and last-minute changes to the plan!

 - Maintain a psychological “bubble” at the audition.
 Avoid long heart-to-heart discussions with old friends.
 Be courteous to friends and colleagues but maintain your personal distance.